Ruturajn/Dotfiles/Arch-Setup-Scripts/README.md

-# Arch-Linux Post Installation Configuration
+# Arch-Linux Installation and Post-Installation Setup

 - The ```Arch_Install.sh``` script partitions the disk, installs the base Arch System (with UEFI) and creates a user with ```sudo``` privileges.
 At the end it also asks whether the ```Arch_Setup_Install.sh``` script should be acquired and run, to complete the whole setup.